 Grace Appert Campbell, BS'12, MSN'13, is program director of Mission Santa Maria in Olon, Ecuador (2021).

 Barbara Carden, MSN'13, is an advanced practice registered nurse specializing in endocrinology at the Health First Medical Group in Viera, Florida (2021).

 Mollie Carter, MSN'13, is an emergency department nurse practitioner at Lexington Medical Center in West Columbia, South Carolina (2016).

-Taaka Cash, MSN'12, DNP'13, opened Privy Oasis psychiatric mental health care for children, adolescents, adults and geriatric people in the Dallas/Fort Worth area (2016).
+Taaka Cash, MSN'12, DNP'13, received the Thomas L. Christenbery Award for Diversity and Inclusion presented by the VUSN Alumni Association during the school's annual awards ceremony in October 2022.
+She opened Privy Oasis psychiatric mental health care for children, adolescents, adults and geriatric people in the Dallas/Fort Worth area.

 Melissa Chaney , MSN'13, works at Scottish Rite Hospital in Dallas (2016).

 Avni Cirpili, DNP'13, returned to Nashville in December 2018 to become chief nursing officer for Vanderbilt Psychiatric Hospital and Vanderbilt Behavioral Health.